 Elisha Wilson is an African-American 33-year-old single mother of two girls who lives in New York City.
 She began working for Pathmark (A&P) supermarket in 2004 in the Floral Department earning \$6 an hour.
 She then went on to become assistant manager.
 In 2012, she was promoted to a department manager at Pathmark on 145th Street in New York City.
 As a manager, she earns \$25.65 an hour, and she works an average of 44-45 hours a week.
-She is in charge of ordering merchandise, and she delegates task to her team, such as packing out merchandise and plac-
+She is in charge of ordering merchandise, and she delegates task to her team, such as packing out merchandise and placing merchandise on the floor.

 When speaking about how she was promoted, Elisha says that she thinks that management saw something in her that she didn't.
 She was very passionate about her work and enjoyed it very much.
 Management approached Elisha and asked her if she was interested in becoming a manager.
-To become a manager, she had over a one1-year of training with managers in other stores, where she learned the different computer systems and protocols for the department
+To become a manager, she had over a one1-year of training with managers in other stores, where she learned the different computer systems and protocols for the department.

 Elisha is a member of UFCW Local 1500.
 "The first thing about being in a union is that it's like being in family.
 It's like a community raising a child-you have a whole group of people who have your back."
 Through her union contract, she receives raises every six months, as well as paid personal, sick and vacation days.
-She says, 'Thank God I don't have to work another job" because having a union provides her with good wages and the benefits that she needs.
-RITA MCCRAY, 22 CHICAGO, ILLINOIS er 3 years in the food system her to then go to Le Cordon Bleu College of Culinary Arts.
-She began an externship at a fine-dining Italian restaurant during her last few weeks at Cordon Bleu and continued working there after graduating in September of 2009.
+She says, "Thank God I don't have to work another job" because having a union provides her with good wages and the benefits that she needs.